 Another theory has arisen about the strange circumstances of Elisa’s death – some think that she was playing the Elevator Game, a Korean urban legend that is supposed to transport players to a “different world” by having them press a series of buttons and travel to different floors in a particular sequence.
 If the game is interrupted, there are said to be terrible consequences.
 However, Lam’s button pressing in the elevator doesn’t match the game’s instructions, so many discount the theory.

-Bizarrely, Elisa’s Tumblr blog, Nouvelle/Nouveau, continued to update after her disappearance.
+Bizarrely, Elisa’s Tumblr blog, Nouvelle/Nouveau, continued to update after her strange disappearance mystery in hotel room.
 These updates are benign and seem to fit with the theme of the blog, so many attribute this to Tumblr’s Queue function – it allows posts to be scheduled and automatically published at later dates.
 Her blog has since been deactivated.